Trail running

 • Water bottle

-• Hiking poles
+• Trail poles

 Safety information

-Use of the trails and the information on this website is at your own risk.
-Local conditions may entail changes to routes.
-Valais/Wallis Promotion accepts no liability for the accuracy and completeness of information on this website.
+Use of the trails and information on this website is at your own risk.
+Local conditions may cause changes to the route.
+Valais/Wallis Promotion assumes no responsibility for the accuracy and completeness of the information on this website.

 For all trails: